softika/slogging/README.md

 # Logging Library

 This package provides a singleton logger using the `slog` package, configured with different logging levels based on the application environment.
-It outputs logs in JSON format.
-Optionally, you can inject your own `slog.Handler` to the `slogger`.
+By default, it outputs logs in JSON format.
+Optionally, you can inject your own `slog.Handler` to the `slogger` to change the format of log entries.

 ## Features